 The Mendocino aquifer consists of the four relatively thin (to 45 feet thick) uplifted late Pleistocene marine terraces (100,000-400,000 year old beach deposits) that can locally approach saturation and overlie the pervasively fractured Tertiary Franciscan Complex Coastal Belt in the area of the Town.
-Most newer wells (with 40-200 feet depths) produce from the fractured rock zones, but lack of uniform hydrogeologic structure in the aquifer and variations in annual rainfall (that averages 40.29 inches since record keeping began in 1901) result in locally and seasonally differentiated groundwater levels within the Town- (California Department of Water Resources, "Town of Mendocino Groundwater Study," 1985; MCCSD, "Groundwater Management Plan and Programs," 1990, 2012.).
-As a result of the discontinuous, highly fractured bedrock and shallow terrace deposits that retain groundwater, wells that produce water within the range of 15 to 20 gallons per minute (gpm) may be located less than 200 feet from wells that can only produce water at 2 or 3 gpm (MCCSD 2012), or within a few feet of a lot that is incapable of producing an adequate vear-round on-site water supply.
-The (modeled) hydrologic budget summary average for the aquifer (Water Years 1998-2013) identifies 1,169 acre-feet per year (AF/Y) of inflow from rain infiltration2 and groundwater3, with a total outflow average of 1,180 AF/Y through natural seepage, evapotranspiration, and pumping wells4 (Maley, April 24, 2014). an estimated Safe Yield of 242 Acre-Feet per Year (AF/Y).
-Groundwater pumping during the 16 years through 2013 has averaged 218 AF/Y, and since 2005 has not exceeded 200 AF/Y. (MCCSD, 2014.)
-Outflows from the aquifer also include an estimated 728 AF/Y through natural seepage (at the coastal bluffs, sea cliffs, and likely the riverine bluffs of the Town), including on the lower bluff/cliff faces (e.g., in areas of pronounced caving in Mendocino Headlands State Park) and through springs and weeps in fracture zones that daylight on the midand upper-bluff/cliff faces.
+Most newer wells (with 40-200 feet depths) produce from the fractured rock zones, but lack of uniform hydrogeologic structure in the aquifer and variations in annual rainfall (that averages 40.29 inches since record keeping began in 1901) result in locally and seasonally differentiated groundwater levels within the Town (California Department of Water Resources, "Town of Mendocino Groundwater Study," 1985; MCCSD, "Groundwater Management Plan and Programs," 1990, 2012).
+As a result of the discontinuous, highly fractured bedrock and shallow terrace deposits that retain groundwater, wells that produce water within the range of 15 to 20 gallons per minute (gpm) may be located less than 200 feet from wells that can only produce water at 2 or 3 gpm (MCCSD 2012), or within a few feet of a lot that is incapable of producing an adequate year-round on-site water supply.
+The (modeled) hydrologic budget summary average for the aquifer (Water Years 1998-2013) identifies 1,169 acre-feet per year (AF/Y) of inflow from rain infiltration2 and groundwater, with a total outflow average of 1,180 AF/Y through natural seepage, evapotranspiration, and pumping wells4 (Maley, April 24, 2014).
+Outflows from the aquifer also include an estimated 728 AF/Y through natural seepage (at the coastal bluffs, sea cliffs, and likely the riverine bluffs of the Town), including on the lower bluff/cliff faces (e.g., in areas of pronounced caving in Mendocino Headlands State Park) and through springs and weeps in fracture zones that daylight on the mid- and upper-bluff/cliff faces.
 In 2008, Mendocino City Community Services District (MCCSD) obtained a Safe Yield Analysis (Maley, January 17, 2008) that provided an estimated Safe Yield of 242 AF/Y (Kelley, December 13, 2014).
-Of the total 16-year model-based budgeted outflow, groundwater pumping during the 16 years through 2013 has averaged 218 AF/Y, and since 2005 has not exceeded 200 AF/Y. (Kelley, December 13, 2014) However, in the 2008 memo Maley also noted that the safe yield analysis has limited utility as a groundwater management tool for the Town because the Mendocino Headlands do not contain or store
+Of the total 16-year modelbased budgeted outflow, groundwater pumping during the 16 years through 2013 has averaged 218 AF/Y, and since 2005 has not exceeded 200 AF/Y. (Kelley, December 13, 2014).
+However, in the 2008 memo Maley also noted that the safe yield analysis has limited utility as a groundwater management tool for the Town because the Mendocino Headlands do not contain or store groundwater.
+Instead, Maley recommends utilizing a more dynamic groundwater management system as represented by the Water Shortage Contingency Plan (Questa 2006) rather than the safe yield concept.